linux-system-roles/mssql/README.md

 You are responsible for creating and securing TLS certificate and private key files.
 It is assumed you have a CA that can issue these files.

-When you use this variable, the role copies TLS cert and private key files to SQL Server and configures SQL Server to use these files to encrypt connections.
+When you use these variables, the role copies TLS cert and private key files to SQL Server and configures SQL Server to use these files to encrypt connections.

 Default: `null`